lipshutzlab/labwebsite/_pages/join.md

 <div>
     <p>To join the lab as a postdoc or research assistant, email <a href="mailto:david.lipshutz@bcm.edu">david.lipshutz@bcm.edu</a>
-    with a brief description of your scientific background, your research interests (and how they align with our research), your CV and a list of references.
+    with a brief description of your scientific background, your research interests (and how they align with our research) and your CV.
 </p>
 </div>